OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/six-common-challenges-of-mentoring.md

 We also train our mentors and mentees on both <a href="https://www.developermentoring.guide/docs/essential-mentoring-resources/giving-and-receiving-feedback/" style={{textDecoration: "underline"}}> giving and receiving feedback </a>.
 While a mentor shouldn’t gloss over development areas, feedback should always be supportive and constructive.
 Following this, feedback should focus on specific skills, approaches and areas for improvement.

 If you think you might’ve fallen into one of these mentoring traps, now’s a good time for you and your mentoring partner to do a check-in to reestablish expectations, and to discuss your shared approach to mentorship.
-And if you think you could benefit from a facilitated mentoring experience, check out <a href="https://www.offerzen.com/thrive" style={{textDecoration: "underline"}}>Project Thrive's</a> 12-week programme.